 Theodore Roosevelt began his career in public service at an early age.
 He was the youngest to serve in the New York State Assembly where he became the minority leader while still in his twenties.
 He is still the youngest president to be sworn into office at age 42.
 He would be an ideal candidate for today’s young voters.
 As a progressive politician, he was tough on big business and a staunch advocate for the natural environment.
 There has been a recent groundswell of support for young people to enter civil service and they are getting the message.

 Before becoming the vice president under Lincoln, Johnson apprenticed as a tailor under his mother.
-Apprenticeships are gaining more notoriety for their ability to connect people to careers which don’t require a 4-year degree.
+Apprenticeships are gaining more notoriety for their ability to connect people to careers that don’t require a 4-year degree.
 We highlighted this educational model in insurance in our Do Something Awesome mini-documentary on Harper College and Zurich North America’s apprenticeship in Lincoln’s home state.

 The 31st president began his working life underground as a geologist and miner in Western Australia.
 Hoover would have a more difficult time securing employment in today’s dynamic energy market, but his STEM skills could translate into other careers.